mohamedhassan218/Java_Basics/README.md

 # Java_Basics

+This repo contain the following:
-The answers of the college's sheets and simple projects implemented in java
+- Answers of the college's sheets.
+- Basics of Java.
+- Principles of Object-Oriented Programming.
+- Algorithms and Data Structures.